Skip to content

 Phase 4: adding the leash for indoor practice

-Once your cat remains comfortable wearing the harness for extended periods indoors, you're ready to introduce the leash component.
-You'll attach a lightweight leash to the harness securely.
+Once your cat remains comfortable wearing the harness for extended periods indoors, you’re ready to introduce the leash component.
+You’ll attach a lightweight leash to the harness securely.
+For extra flexibility and comfort during indoor leash practice, consider using a bungee leash, which provides additional stretch and shock absorption.
 Initially, you should simply let your cat drag the leash around indoors freely.
 This method allows them to adjust to its feel and weight without any pressure or guidance from you.

 You must supervise carefully to ensure they don’t become tangled or attempt to chew on the leash.
 After a few days of this free dragging, you can pick up the leash and allow them to lead you around your house.
 You should use only very gentle pressure, allowing them to explore entirely at their own comfortable pace.